-They are also calling for “a written apology from each of the students involved in the videos,” “the release of the official disciplinary decision” regarding the students involved in the video, an “investigation into the systemic nature of racism” at their school among others.
+The Bronx students are also calling for “a written apology from each of the students involved in the videos,” “the release of the official disciplinary decision” regarding the students involved in the video, an “investigation into the systemic nature of racism” at their school among others.

-The video, which was recorded a few years ago but circulated more recently, showed some white students of the school counting down from three before yelling a racial slur.
+The video, which was recorded a few years ago but circulated more recently, showed some white students of the Bronx school counting down from three before yelling a racial slur.

-The school’s officials had condemned the video at the time and announced the withdrawal of one of the students from the school without any disciplinary actions against the other students.
+The Bronx school’s officials had condemned the video at the time and announced the withdrawal of one of the students from the school without any disciplinary actions against the other students.
 The video’s recirculation sparked the protest which involved some parents.

 “Today a lockout will take place in the administration building as a means to force our administration to acknowledge the concerns we’ve been bringing to their attention over the past several years,” says a post on the Students of Color Matter Instagram page created by the teens.